pabloschneegluth/Cards-Game/src/main/resources/blog/animal/2022-11-14_wolf_kill_villager.md

 Wolves like meat and when it comes to a weak villager, they love this prey.

+ * Given there are 1 "Wolf" cards.
- * Given a new game with a stack of 1 "Wolf" cards and 1 "Villager" cards.
+ * Given there are 1 "Villager" cards.
  * End the current moon.
+ * There should be 0 "Villager" cards.
- * There should be 1 stacks of 1 "Wolf" cards.
+ * There should be 2 "Wolf" cards.